Dimitri Vayanos, Michael Fischer | President & Treasurer of “Save Ios”

 It hurt us to see the island transformed in that manner, and a number of us gathered and started taking action.
 Most our members didn’t know each other beforehand.
 Our main vision is to help steer the island in a good direction, preserving its natural beauty and culture.

 It is particular because of the monopoly situation in Ios.
 A handful of companies managed by the same individual own large parts of the island.
 That individual has huge power on the local community.
-He can lobby effectively local and even central government, to influence decisions in his favor.
+He can effectively lobby the local and even the central government to influence decisions in his favour.

 Unfortunately, the economics of land ownership are pushing land away from small owners towards large developers.
 Real-estate taxes are making land ownership increasingly expensive for the locals.
 Greek governments are subsidizing large-scale investments in the tourism sector, without regard for long-run sustainability.
 This is pushing land in the hands of large developers, and can generate monopolies as the case of Ios reveals.

--We read the developer’s interview in Kathimerini.
-He claims that he is expanding in Ios in the right direction, given that he builds only 1% per 11.000 sq. m making this type of development different to that of Mykonos or Santorini.
+-I read the developer’s interview in Kathimerini.
+He claims that he is expanding Ios in the right direction, given that he builds only 1% per 11.000 sq. m making this type of development different to that of Mykonos or Santorini.
 How do you respond to that ?

 His claims are bogus.
 He does not intend to build in the hills and the mountains of the island, but in its coastline.
 A zone twenty meters wide along the island’s coastline makes 1% of the island’s surface.
 Thus, the developer can easily cover the 1% that he claims by building on the entire part of coastline that he owns.

 -One would claim that there is nothing wrong with developing with private funds while abiding by the law.
-How can restrictions be applied to islands ? (i.e. restrict the oligopoly by setting limits ? certain rules per region ?)
+How can restrictions be applied to islands, i.e. restrict the oligopoly by setting limits or certain rules per region?

 People can, of course, develop land following the law.
 There should be, however, tight restrictions on what can be constructed and where.
 Most islands lack a spatial plan, which would delineate the areas that can be constructed, the areas that must be left undeveloped, and the type of construction that must take place in each area.